Project Little Red Riding Hood Modern Block Quilt

 Skill Level: Beginner

-Any child would love to be wrapped up in this charming storybook quilt.
-Start with the Baby Lock Rachel sewing machine to piece the blocks together and then use the Baby Lock Coronet quilting machine to quilt all of the layers together.
-These two machines are sure to provide a happy ending to your quilting experience.
-Click here to download instructions.
+Any child would love to be wrapped up in this charming storybook quilt using this fun Little Red Riding Hood fabric.
+Start with a Baby Lock sewing machine to piece the blocks together and then use the Baby Lock Coronet quilting machine to quilt all of the layers together.
+Before you know it, these simple and modern blocks will come together for a perfect ending to your quilting story.
+Download printable instructions.

 Set up the Rachel sewing machine for sewing with the ¼ foot attached and the machine threaded with the white Madeira Cotona thread.